Write good Chinese

 Chinese people have always admired those who have mastered the skills of writing Chinese, such as calligraphers, who have beautiful handwritings, or writers, who produce beautiful poems or proses.

-For students who just start learning how to read and write Chinese, this is also something they can aspire to.
+For students who start learning how to read and write Chinese, writing good Chinese is also something they can be aspired to.

 “Tian zi ge” (田字格) and “mi zi ge” (米字格) paper